 Crash tests show safety standards don’t save lives

-Posted on behalf of The Bell Law Firm, PLLC on Mar 02, 2011 in Car Accidents
+Posted on behalf of Stewart Bell, PLLC on Mar 02, 2011 in Car Accidents

 The long and winding roads of West Virginia see a lot of truck traffic -- pick-up trucks, coal trucks, dump and garbage trucks.
 Every driver in the state knows that moment of panic when a truck stops short in front of you or does something unexpected.
 And every driver knows that tractor trailers pose a specific risk to passenger vehicles: A car hitting the back end of a tractor trailer will probably result in catastrophic injuries or fatalities for the passengers in the car.